 What We Believe

-We are an ‘evangelical’ church.
-That means we seek to believe and to make known the ‘evangel’, the good news that God gave his Son to die for our sins and raised him from the dead.
+We are an ‘evangelical’ church, which means we seek to believe and make known the ‘evangel’ – the good news that God gave his Son to die for our sins and raised him from the dead.

-So we gladly proclaim that Jesus Christ is our Lord and Saviour.
-This is the essential message of the Bible, which we believe is the word of God.
-We aim to be governed by the Bible in all that we believe and do.
+So we gladly proclaim that Jesus Christ is our Lord and Saviour, which is the essential message of the Bible.
+We believe the Bible is the word of God, and aim to be governed by what it teaches in all that we believe and do.

 The doctrine of the Church of England is grounded in the Holy Scriptures, and in such teachings of the Ancient Fathers and Councils of the Church as are agreeable to the said Scriptures.
 In particular, such doctrine is to be found in the Thirty-nine Articles of Religion, The Book of Common Prayer and the Ordinal.